sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Creative Destruction

-At 18th level, youíve developed your ability to create explosives into a true art form.
+At 18th level, you√≠ve developed your ability to create explosives into a true art form.
 You gain the following benefits.

 * Your custom munitions can replicate the effects of the following grenades or mines: concussion, EMP, incendiary, stun.
 * You can now add two custom augments to any of your custom munitions.